 As with all peak experiences, we build up towards them, following a cycle of struggle, release, and flow.
 Importantly, we also need to allow time for recovery and reflection.

-Bradley Hook is the Digital Leader at the Resilience Institute.
-His book Surfing Life Waves was published in 2012 and he is the founder of surfing magazine, surfd.com, which has been running since 2001.
+Bradley Hook is a partner at the Resilience Institute.
+His book Surfing Life Waves was published in 2012 and he is the founder of surfing magazine, surfd.com.